Digital Strategy Force tutorial on using internal linking to strengthen AI search signals and topical authority

 Table of Contents

 Traditional SEO taught us that internal links pass PageRank and help search engines discover content.
+The techniques in this tutorial come directly from Digital Strategy Force's operational playbook.
 For AI search, internal links serve an even more fundamental purpose: they define the relationships between concepts on your website.
 When an AI crawler encounters a link from your page on 'structured data' to your page on 'schema markup,' it learns that these topics are semantically related and that your site covers both.

 AI models build topic graphs from the internal link structure of websites they crawl.
 Dense, well-organized internal linking creates a rich topic graph that signals deep expertise.
 Sparse or random internal linking creates a fragmented graph that suggests shallow coverage.
+A SearchPilot split test demonstrated that adding internal links between category pages produced a 25% uplift in organic traffic, generating an estimated 9,200 additional organic sessions per month.
 The difference directly impacts whether AI models treat your site as an authoritative source worth citing.
 This connects directly to building topical authority for AI search.

 Understanding this mechanism transforms internal linking from a mechanical SEO task into a strategic knowledge architecture exercise.
 Every internal link you create is a statement about how concepts relate to each other on your site — and AI models are listening.